Reise, Reise: Songs and lyrics

-"Amerika" is probably the groups' most overt political statement to date, revolving around the recurring English-language chorus "We're all living in America, Amerika ist wunderbar, We're all living in America, America, America".
-It is perhaps not the most nuanced attack of American cultural hegemony and political imperialism, but it is spirited and catchy nonetheless, a fine addition to the groups' tradition of crafting ineffably catchy anthemic sing-alongs.
+"Amerika" is probably the group's most overt political statement to date, revolving around the recurring English-language chorus "We're all living in America, Amerika ist wunderbar, We're all living in America, America, America".
+It is perhaps not the most nuanced attack of American cultural hegemony and political imperialism, but it is spirited and catchy nonetheless, a fine addition to the group's tradition of crafting ineffably catchy anthemic sing-alongs.